 I don’t think so, and they are helpful to use as sense-making concepts when you are experiencing discomfort or something unknown.

 What metaphors can be useful to see change consistently and helpfully?
 This is what draws me to solution-focused concepts.
 When we consider change as a constant, like a river flowing with continuous motion and relative stability, the image of change changes.

-With flow (change) being constant, memories of stability being a slice of the past, like a photo, from a moment during change.
+With flow (change) constant, memories of stability are a slice of the past, like a photo, from a moment during change.
 You can look at your collection of photos (memories) and see what you found useful about them, how you persevered or found joy in those moments, and build into how you will recognize joy and beneficial change now into the future.